learning-zone/react-basics/react-mcq.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-#### Q. Which attribute is React's replacement for using innerHTML in the browser DOM?
+#### Q. Which attribute is React\'s replacement for using innerHTML in the browser DOM?

 - [ ] injectHTML
 - [x] dangerouslySetInnerHTML